spoonboy-io/custom-tab-plugin/README.md

 **NOTE**: Dummy data is available for an instance with name `DummyTechService-01`.
 Instances with other names will show the tab, but report no managed services.
 Create an instance with the above name, to show the dummy data.

+### Database user
+This plugin uses a separate database connection for the purpose of deleting data from the custom table.
+Currently there are no configuration options in the plugin to set this data.
+For now, amend the [connection details for the user here](https://github.com/spoonboy-io/custom-tab-plugin/blob/main/src/main/groovy/com/morpheusdata/managedServiceTab/managedServiceTabPluginController.groovy#L32), before building the plugin, or create the user with these credentials.
+Configuration options to enable this data to be maintained in Morpheus will follow.

 ### Build the plugin